roxberry/markrox.dev/src/posts/2025-12-05-bsides-philly-2025/index.md

 - Purple teaming focuses on *visibility, validation, and assurance*.
 - Red performs attacks → Blue observes tooling, telemetry, and detection paths.
 - Blue mitigates → Red learns constraints and defensive gaps.
-- The **Assumed Compromise Approach** reframes risk: instead of "how they get in,” focus on "what happens next.”
+- The **Assumed Compromise Approach** reframes risk: instead of "how they get in," focus on "what happens next."

-Sara compared "classic findings” to "assumed compromise findings” in contexts like DNS exfiltration, ransomware stages, and scheduled task hijacking.
+Sara compared "classic findings" to "assumed compromise findings" in contexts like DNS exfiltration, ransomware stages, and scheduled task hijacking.
 Her inversion of the Lockheed Kill Chain — focusing on breaking stages rather than tracing them — stood out.

 —